-We truly want both the adopter and “adoptee” to live a happy life together.
+We truly want both the adopter and “adoptee” to live a happily ever after.
 If there is anything we can do to better facilitate the adoption process, don’t hesitate to contact us.
-We encourage you to take your time while deciding to adopting one of our rescues – it is a serious commitment that can last over 10 years.
+We encourage you to take your time while deciding to adopt one of our rescues – it is a serious commitment that can last over 15 years.
 The Avery Foundation wants to make sure that we find the perfect match, for both you and our animals.
-If you have any more questions, please contact us and we will respond as quickly as possible!
+If you have any additional questions, please contact us and we will respond as quickly as possible!

 Please read the adoption process before applying: